Absolute monarchy: Prussia

-In Brandenburg-Prussia, the concept of absolute monarchy took a notable turn with its emphasis on the monarch as the "first servant of the state", but it nonetheless echoed many of the important characteristics of absolutism.
-Prussia was ruled by the House of Hohenzollern as a feudal monarchy from 1525 to 1701 and as an absolute monarchy from 1701 to 1848, after which it became a federal semi-constitutional monarchy from 1848 to 1918, when the monarchy was abolished during the German Revolution.
+In Brandenburg-Prussia, the concept of absolute monarch took a notable turn from the above with its emphasis on the monarch as the "first servant of the state", but it also echoed many of the important characteristics of absolutism.
+Prussia was ruled by the House of Hohenzollern as a feudal monarchy from 1525 to 1701 and an absolute monarchy from 1701 to 1848, after which it became a federal semi-constitutional monarchy from 1848 to 1918 until the monarchy was abolished during the German Revolution.

 Frederick I was the first King in Prussia, beginning his reign on 18 January 1701.
 King Frederick the Great adopted the title King of Prussia in 1772, the same year he annexed most of Royal Prussia in the First Partition of Poland, and practiced enlightened absolutism until his death in 1786.
 He introduced a general civil code, abolished torture and established the principle that the Crown would not interfere in matters of justice.
-He also promoted an advanced secondary education, the forerunner of today's German grammar school system, which prepares the most promising students for university studies.
+He also promoted an advanced secondary education, the forerunner of today's German gymnasium (grammar school) system, which prepares high achieving students for university studies.
 The Prussian education system was emulated in various countries, including the United States.